-The simplest way to change your self beliefs is by using a positive affirmation.
+The simplest way to change your behavior is by using a positive affirmation.
 An affirmation is a specific, positive statement.
-If you say it often enough, and combine the words with vivid images and positive emotions, then your mind will accept it as true.
+If you say it often enough, and use words with vivid images linked to positive emotions, then your mind will accept it.

 However, you have to use the right affirmations.